Solomon Asch: Notable influences

-Asch was Stanley Milgram's advisor at Princeton University, and Milgram completed his dissertation on national differences under conformity under Asch.
-Asch also largely influenced the theory of many other social psychologists, such as Harold Kelley.
+Asch was Stanley Milgram's advisor at Princeton University.
+Milgram, under Asch's supervision, completed his dissertation on national/cultural differences in conformity.
+Asch also influenced the ideas of other social psychologists, including that of Harold Kelley.

 Legacy

 According to Levine (1999), Asch's research has led to four critical ideas that persist in social influence research.
 First, Asch believed that social interaction reflects the ability of individual people to synthesize information about group norms, the viewpoints of others and their own perceptions of themselves as group members.
 This point of view has been manifested in at least two important theories (social identity theory and self-categorization theory), and has been a source of inspiration for the work of many social psychologists.

 Second, Asch emphasized that independent thought and disagreement among group members is a cornerstone of group functioning.
 He believed that only by settling our differences with other group members can we actually understand the shortcomings of our own beliefs.
-This notion has been embraced by social scientists like Moscovici, who has pursued this rationale as the basis for his theory of minority influence in group situations, and has also been incorporated into sociocognitive conflict theory.
+This notion has been embraced by social scientists like Serge Moscovici, who has pursued this rationale as the basis for his theory of minority influence in group situations, and has also been incorporated into sociocognitive conflict theory.Sourcf judgement), and how badly the person wants to be accepted by the group (distortion of action).

-Asch also believed the relationship between conformity and non-conformity was not as simple as one being the opposite of the other.
-This was Asch's third influential idea, and he suggested that conformity and resistance might be explained by their own unique social psychological processes.
-Conformity, for instance, could be a function of how aware a person is that they are being influenced by the group (distortion of perception), the degree to which the person believes that the group consensus is correct (distortion of judgement), and how badly the person wants to be accepted by the group (distortion of action).
 Although these exact terms have not been directly ported over to the literature, researchers such as Serge Moscovici and Charlan Nemeth have adopted the perspective that majority and minority influence are moderated by multiple processes.

 Lastly, Asch suggested that group influence can change how people perceive stimuli (See Asch, 1940 for an example).
 This is the most obscure of Asch's major ideas, in large part because it has not been cited frequently, but is nonetheless important because it speaks to the power of group influence.

 In the 1980s, Asch was disappointed and concerned by the direction social psychology was taking.
 He wrote, "Why do I sense, together with the current expansion, a shrinking of vision, an expansion of surface rather than depth, a failure of imagination?....Why is not social psychology more exciting, more human in the most usual sense of that term?
 To sum up, is this discipline perhaps on the wrong track?".
 Asch was worried that social psychologists were not asking the deeper questions that would help change and improve the world.